nezaboodka/reactronic/README.md

   - **Cache** - a computed value having associated operation that is executed on-demand to renew the value if it becomes obsolete.

-Quick example and detailed description is below.
+Quick introduction and detailed description is below.

-## Quick Example
+## Quick Introduction

 Here is an example of transactionally reactive code with an observable object, transaction and reaction: